Monster Blood Tattoo: Foundling

-Foundling is the first book of Monster Blood Tattoo, a children's/young adult's fantasy trilogy written by Australian author, D.M.
-Cornish.
-It was published in 2006 to a mixed reception.
+Foundling is the first book of Monster Blood Tattoo, a children's/young adult's fantasy trilogy written by Australian author D.M.
+Cornish, published in 2006 to a mixed reception.
 It won Best Young Adult Novel at the 2006 Aurealis Awards and was put on the Best Books for Young Adults list by the American Library Association in 2007.

 The story follows Rossamünd Bookchild, a boy unfortunately christened with a girl's name, who has lived his entire life in a foundlingery (kind of an orphanage) before he is chosen to become a lamplighter in a far away city.
 The book's action takes place entirely on the Half-Continent, a Dickensian world run by arcane science and alchemy, and plagued with deadly (and not-so-deadly) monsters.

 Prejudice, Identity, and Growth are key themes of the book as Rossamünd struggles to define himself and his feelings towards monsters and others in society after leaving the Foundlingery.